Available Kits For Selection

 Recommended ages: Fourth Grade and older

-The Blade Nano RTF Quadcopter is a tiny, handheld, ready-to-fly multi-rotor model that can be flown indoors.
-Transmitter, prop guards, flight battery and USB charger are included.
+The Hubsan X4 Plus RTF Quadcopter is a tiny, handheld, ready-to-fly multi-rotor model that can be flown indoors.
+Transmitter, prop guards, flight battery and USB charger plus battery bags and extra blades are included.
 The Civil Air Patrol Unmanned Aerial Vehicle booklet is included.